evandrocoan/lark/docs/json_tutorial.md

 I added a few other parsers for comparison.
 PyParsing and funcparselib fair pretty well in their memory usage (they don't build a tree), but they can't compete with the run-time speed of LALR(1).

-These benchmarks are for Lark's alpha version.
+These benchmarks are for Pushdown's alpha version.
 I already have several optimizations planned that will significantly improve run-time speed.

 Once again, shout-out to PyPy for being so effective.

 ## Afterword

 This is the end of the tutorial.
-I hoped you liked it and learned a little about Lark.
+I hoped you liked it and learned a little about Pushdown.

-To see what else you can do with Lark, check out the [examples](/examples).
+To see what else you can do with Pushdown, check out the [examples](/examples).

 For questions or any other subject, feel free to email me at erezshin at gmail dot com.